Insutanto/scrapy-distributed/README.md

 `Scrapy-Distributed` is a series of components for you to develop a distributed crawler base on `Scrapy` in an easy way.

-Now! `Scrapy-Distributed` has supported `RabbitMQ Scheduler` and `RedisBloom DupeFilter`.
+Now! `Scrapy-Distributed` has supported `RabbitMQ Scheduler`, `Kafka Scheduler` and `RedisBloom DupeFilter`.
 You can use either of those in your Scrapy's project very easily.

 ## **Features**

 - RabbitMQ Scheduler
     - Support custom declare a RabbitMQ's Queue.
 Such as `passive`, `durable`, `exclusive`, `auto_delete`, and all other options.
+- Kafaka Scheduler
+    - Support custom declare a Kafka's Topic.
+Such as `num_partitions`, `replication_factor` and will support other options.
 - RedisBloom DupeFilter
     - Support custom the `key`, `errorRate`, `capacity`, `expansion` and auto-scaling(`noScale`) of a bloom filter.